Home

 There is no mystery to safe baby food storage and preparation.
 These practical guidelines will help you serve only the very best meals to your discerning wee diner.

-Baby food storage and preparation - Hygiene in the kitchen
+Hygiene in the kitchen

 Cooking for baby is great fun, and by following a few basic hygiene rules, it's also perfectly safe.

 Many parents worry about the food safety implications of cooking their own baby food.
-After all, we're constantly told that everything must be scrupulously sterilised, so we can become obsessed over these details.
-We worry over how best to sterilise the pots and pans we use to cook the food and whether or not we need to sterilise the utensils too!
+After all, we’re constantly told that everything must be scrupulously sterilized, so we can become obsessed over these details.

 But by the time your baby is starting on solid food - probably at around 6 months of age - he may already be picking his toys up from the floor and putting them into his mouth!

-It was when I watched one of my children doing this very thing, that I realised you can't possibly keep everything in your baby's world sterile.
-I also came to the conclusion that I wouldn't want to.
 In fact, many medical professionals agree that our obsession with cleanliness can lead to a lowered immunity, making us more vulnerable to germs and disease.

 Nevertheless, there ARE some simple, common sense guidelines that we need to follow to ensure the food we prepare for our baby is safe...